118 Quotes

 John Salza (Catholic apologist; co-author of True or False Pope?)
 October 2021 Does the Society of St. Pius X Have an Extraordinary Mission?
 Source ↗

 Context: True or False Pope's framework for evaluating SSPX claims that crisis or necessity justifies ministry without ordinary canonical mission.
+Used in debates over legitimate apostolic sending.

 SSPX Source